Minestom/minestom.net/docs/feature/entities.md

 If you want to use the old method, read below.

-When creating NPCs that look like players, it's important to implement them as an extention to the `Entity` class rather than using the `Player` class or creating "dummy connections".
+When creating NPCs that look like players, it's important to implement them as an extension to the `Entity` class rather than using the `Player` class or creating "dummy connections".
 This approach prevents potential issues with custom `Player` class implementations and provides better control over the NPC's behavior.

 A reference implementation can be found in [this gist](https://gist.github.com/mworzala/2c5da51204c45c70db771d0ce7fe9412) by **mworzala**, which demonstrates how to create a basic player NPC.